 The how I knew though…that is a much longer answer.
 Continue reading

-I’ve mentioned because that I’ve moved twice since college.
+I’ve mentioned before that I’ve moved twice since college.
 The first was a small college town in Central Illinois.
 I’ll admit I talk a lot of shit about that little town.
-No good mall – but lots of placed to eat.
+No good mall – but lots of places to eat.
 Lots of growing families starting their lives and obnoxious college kids – not a lot of young unmarried professionals planning their career.
 Actually most of the young unmarried professionals I’ve known that are on the fast track in their career have moved somewhere else within 3-5 years of living there.
 It was somewhat diverse, but mostly white.